lizzencamelo/car-client-record-system/README.md

-# Welcome to Chevrolet Client Record System
+# Welcome to the Chevrolet Client Record System

 A *simple log system* that records the purchase details of a Chevrolet car tailored to the style and comfort of our clients.
 It also provides the administration a glimpse at all the records of their clientele.